 Algerians who protest every Friday have put an end to invisibility, but there are also issues of building upon a traditional corpus in regards to identity, making it authentic and respectably plural.
 There remains a population who identify with values propagated by an expired French imperial enterprise, masked by a certain nationalism.
 Beyond this, we are lacking in the basic tenants of quality life.
 Education, infrastructure, clean public spaces, prosperous economy with job opportunities, preservation of historical sites, protection of regional cultures, and the list goes on.

 As the crowd began to congregate in large numbers, it was clear these people were experienced in the art of manifestation.
 Among one of the first signs spotted, “Gaid Salah betrays the country and protects the mafia.”
-There is popular consensus that Gaid Salah is seen as enemy of the people, which reveals the contradicting unfolding of Algeria’s future, seeing that it was under his order Bouteflika resigned.
+There is popular consensus that Gaid Salah is the enemy of the people as seen by Algerians in the coastal region, which reveals the contradicting unfolding of Algeria’s future, seeing that it was under his order Bouteflika resigned.
 There is insistence across the country that all figures of power have to step down.

 Algeria is in need of a makeover at the grassroots level, but it remains unclear how that can happen.
-Like other African countries, the systems of governance that prevailed post-independence are pretty much identical to the ones implemented by colonial authorities.
-Our political fabrics remain to be influenced by this adopted framework which has been above all harmful.
+Like other African countries, the systems of governance that prevailed post-independence are very similar to the ones implemented by colonial authorities.
+Our political fabrics remain to be influenced by this adopted framework which has been harmful in many ways.

 Of course being in Kabylia, it was also comforting to see elderly women participating in traditional taqendurt; old and new generations coming together for a more promising future.